psichen/napari-hsafm-browser/README.md

 `b`: step 10% slices of the movie backward

-`d`: step 25% slices of the movie forward
+`d`: move to the next 25% .asd file

-`u`: step 25% slices of the movie backward
+`u`: move to the previous 25% .asd file

 `^`: go to the begining of the movie